ahmedanwar88/machine_learning_task_part_2/README.md

         - Shorts: predicted as pants.
 2. Receptive Field
     - The receptive field is calculated to be 491 in x and y dimensions.
+    - The receptive field can be increased/decreased by the following approaches:
+        - Adding more convolutional layers (making the network deeper) increases the receptive field and vice versa.
+        - Increasing/decreasing kernel sizes increases/decreases the receptive field.
+        - Adding dilated convolutions can increase the receptive field.
+        - Adding more pooling layers can increase the receptive field.

 3. FLOPS and MAACs
     - The most 10 computationally expensive layers are reported to be: